CSS Inline Layout Module Level 3

 Note: Empty inline boxes still have margins, padding, borders, and a line-height, and thus influence these calculations just like boxes with content.

 2.3.
-“Invisible” Line Boxes
+Phantom Line Boxes

-Line boxes that contain no text, no preserved white space, no inline boxes with non-zero margins, padding, or borders, and no other in-flow content (such as atomic inlines or ruby annotations), and do not end with a forced line break are invisible line boxes.
+Line boxes that contain no text, no preserved white space, no inline boxes with non-zero inline-axis margins, padding, or borders, and no other in-flow content (such as atomic inlines or ruby annotations), and do not end with a forced line break are phantom line boxes.
 Such boxes must be treated as zero-height line boxes for the purposes of determining the positions of any descendant content (such as absolutely positioned boxes), and both the line box and its in-flow content must be treated as not existing for any other layout or rendering purpose.

 What’s invisible?